prince22466/LinearAlgebra_Application_collections/Iterative_methods/Conjugate_Gradient.md

 ---

-## Orthogonality Properties
+## Orthogonality Properties in CG

+- Residuals are orthogonal to previous components (explicit requirement):

+  pᵢᵀ rⱼ = 0  for i < j

-- Residuals are mutually orthogonal:
+- Residuals are mutually orthogonal (implicit):

   rᵢᵀ rⱼ = 0  for i ≠ j

-- Search directions are A-conjugate:
+- Search directions are A-conjugate (implicit):

   pᵢᵀ A pⱼ = 0  for i ≠ j